Alfresco/alfresco-java-sdk/alfresco-java-rest-api/alfresco-java-rest-api-lib/generated/alfresco-governance-classification-rest-api/docs/SecuredNodesApi.md

 List all security marks assigned to a node.

-List all the existing security marks assigned to a node with id **nodeId**.
+List all the existing security marks assigned to a node with id **nodeId**.  **Note:** The control of the list size using pagination is currently not supported.

 ### Example
 ```java